aalfons/clusterGGM/README.md

 Package `clusterGGM` can be easily installed from the `R` command line via

 ```
-install.packages("devtools")
+install.packages("remotes")
-devtools::install_github("aalfons/clusterGGM")
+remotes::install_github("aalfons/clusterGGM")
 ```

-If you already have package `devtools` installed, you can skip the first line.
+If you already have package `remotes` installed, you can skip the first line.
 Moreover, package `clusterGGM` contains `C++` code that needs to be compiled, so you may need to download and install the [necessary tools for MacOS](https://cran.r-project.org/bin/macosx/tools/) or the [necessary tools for Windows](https://cran.r-project.org/bin/windows/Rtools/).

 ## Report issues and request features